- Agios Nikolaos

 Katakolon Port of Call

 Located just 22 miles (35km) from Olympia, sleepy little Katakolon isn't much to look at at first glance.
-However, its proximity to Olympia and deep-water port make it an ideal cruise destination for large cruise ships in the Ionian Sea.
+However, its proximity to Olympia and its deep-water port make it an ideal cruise destination for large cruise ships in the Ionian Sea.

 Katakolon itself is formed by three parallel streets: the first is a seaside pedestrian thoroughfare with a few restaurants and tavernas; the second has mostly shops; and the third is more residential.
 As a general rule, the further you get from the docks the less touristy the feel.